-You’ve finally worked up the nerve to give a welcome speech and feel pretty good about it.
-But there’s one thing that’s bothering you: you’re not sure how to keep all the members engaged.
+You’ve finally worked up the nerve to give a great welcome speech and feel pretty good about it.
+But there’s one thing that’s bothering you: you’re not sure how to keep all your distinguished guests engaged.

 Here are four reasons to keep your audience engaged in your welcome speeches:

 - People have shorter attention spans.
 They’ll easily leave if you deliver a boring webinar introduction right from the start.
 By keeping your audience engaged, you’ll ensure that they stay interested in what you have to say.